Walter Baade

 Comparing the Hubble expansion rate with the known overall matter density led astronomers to claim that the universe would not expand indefinitely.
 The favored cosmological model until the middle 1950’s was an unbounded but finite space, inside which all paths ultimately curved back on themselves.
 Space was thought to be curved positively according to

-Baade recognized that the Cepheids Leavitt had studied were what we now call Population I stars, and that his second type are now a part of older Population II.
+Baade recognized that the Cepheids Leavitt had studied were what we now call Population I stars, and that his second type are a part of older Population II.
 The second type are much brighter intrinsically, putting the Andromeda galaxy much farther away and the universe much larger.
 Baade first reported his results in Rome in 1952, but it was not until 1956 that the fact of the bigger universe was accepted.
-From that time the universe did not contain enough matter to close it.
-It could not be held back from an infinite expansion.
+Since that time the universe has not been thought to contain enough matter to close it.
+It cannot be held back from an infinite expansion.

 Neutron Stars and Supernovae